 Next to the benefits of playing and swimming all day long, reading is just about the most important thing kids can do this summer.
-So we put together this list of free kids summer reading programs to help keep the learning going over the next few months.
-Share these kids summer reading programs with your students and their families!
+This summer, reading takes on even more importance for kids who experienced a disrupted academic year due to COVID-19.
+Thankfully, a number of summer reading programs help keep the learning going over the next few months … allowing kids to earn free goodies along the way.
+Get started today!

-With the Chuck E. Cheese kids summer reading program, kids earn 10 FREE points each time they read for two weeks in a row.
+With the Chuck E. Cheese kids’ summer reading program, kids earn 10 FREE points each time they read for two weeks in a row.
 Complete the form to claim the free tokens.
 A food purchase is required.

 Check your local library for more free kids summer reading programs with activities and incentives for all ages.
-Most libraries also have story times and other reading-themed activities.
+Most libraries also have storytimes and other reading-themed activities.

 6. Professional Sports Teams

 The H-E-Buddy Summer Reading Club, sponsored by H.E.B. grocery stores, gives out a free T-shirt to each child who reads 10 books this summer.
-This summer reading program is valid now until October 1, 2019.
+This summer reading program is valid now until October 1, 2020.

 What kids’ summer reading programs have we missed?
 Come and share in our WeAreTeachers HELPLINE group on Facebook.